-- Your community may choose to run an Annual General Meeting and have elections for office holders, but this is no longer a formal requirement.
+- Your community may choose to run an Annual General Meeting and have elections for office holders, but this is no longer a formal requirement for a community.

-- The only other requirement is that every LIANZA Community must provide a report by the end of August each year for inclusion in the LIANZA Annual Report, so that we can make visible the amazing work being done around the country.
+- The only other requirement is that every LIANZA community must provide a report by the end of August each year for inclusion in the LIANZA Annual Report, so that we can make visible the amazing work being done around the country.